jina-ai/finetuner/docs/notebooks/image_to_image.md

       format_version: '1.3'
       jupytext_version: 1.14.1
   kernelspec:
-    display_name: Python 3
+    display_name: .venv
+    language: python
     name: python3
 ---

 <!-- #region id="p8jc8EyfruKw" -->
-# Image-to-Image Search via ResNet50
+# Image-to-Image Search with TripletMarginLoss

 <a href="https://colab.research.google.com/drive/1QuUTy3iVR-kTPljkwplKYaJ-NTCgPEc_?usp=sharing"><img alt="Open In Colab" src="https://colab.research.google.com/assets/colab-badge.svg"></a>

-Searching visually similar images with image queries is a very popular use case.
-However, using pre-trained models does not deliver the best results – the models are trained on general data that lack the particularities of your specific task.
+Using image queries to search for visually similar images is a very popular use case.
+However, pre-trained models do not deliver the best results.
+Models are trained on general data that lack knowledge related to your specific task.
 Here's where Finetuner comes in!
-It enables you to accomplish this easily.
+It enables you to easily add task-specific knowledge to a model.

 This guide will demonstrate how to fine-tune a ResNet model for image-to-image retrieval.

-*Note, please consider switching to GPU/TPU Runtime for faster inference.*
+*Note, please switch to a GPU/TPU Runtime or this will be extremely slow!*

 ## Install
 <!-- #endregion -->